chrisj7903/Read-Victron-advertised-data/README.md

 Primary reference: Feb 2023 post 'Victron Bluetooth Advertising Protocol' https://communityarchive.victronenergy.com/questions/187303/victron-bluetooth-advertising-protocol.html

 That post provided the essential "Extra Manufacturer Data" document by Victron staff, and further down the page were two long posts (by Jake Baldwin and Chris Jackson respectively) that I found very useful.
-I have also uploaded both to this repostory:
+I have captured/uploaded both to this repostory:

 - Attachment 1: "Extra Manufacturer Data" by Victron
 - Attachment 2: Long post by Jake Baldwin (dated 19 May 2023)